-The syntax of the RopOpenPublicFolderByName request and response buffers are specified in [MS-OXCROPS].
+The complete syntax of the RopOpenPublicFolderByName request and response buffers are specified in [MS-OXCROPS] section 2.2.3.2.
 This section specifies the syntax and semantics of various fields that are not fully specified in [MS-OXCROPS].

-The input handle for this operation is a logon object handle or a Folder object handle.
-For more details about logon objects, see [MS-OXCSTOR].
+This index specifies the location in the Server object handle table where the handle for the input handle is stored.
+The input handle for this operation is a Logon object handle or a Folder object handle.
+For more details about Logon objects, see [MS-OXCSTOR].

+This index specifies the location in the Server object handle table where the handle for the output handle is stored.
 The output handle for this operation is a Folder object handle.